MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 where :math:`\Delta_{\min}=10^{-20}\,\text{s}^{-1}` should be chosen to avoid divisions by zero.

-In this default formulation the yield curve does not allow isotropic tensile stress, that is, sea ice can be "pulled appart" without any effort.
+In this default formulation the yield curve does not allow isotropic tensile stress, that is, sea ice can be "pulled apart" without any effort.
 Setting the parameter :math:`k_t` (:varlink:`SEAICE_tensilFac`) to a small value larger than zero, extends the yield curve into a region where the divergence of the stress :math:`\sigma_{11}+\sigma_{22} > 0` to allow some tensile stress.

 Besides this commonly used default rheology, a number of a alternative rheologies are implemented.
 Some of these are experiemental and should be used with caution.